How To Make Money With MMA Betting: A Quick-Start Tutorial

 Mixed Martial Arts Betting Odds Explained

 Odds on MMA fights are usually displayed via a money line.
-For example, here’s how an the fight between Ronda Rousey and Amanda Nunes (UFC 207) currently appears at Bovada:
+For example, here’s how the fight between Mike Davis and Mason Jones (UFC 207) currently appears at Bovada, (taking place on January 20, 2021).

-The favorite is the fighter who has the number with a negative sign next to her name, in this case, Rousey.
+The favorite is the fighter who has the number with a negative sign next to their name, in this case, Davis.
 But odds tell you much more than just who’s expected to win the bout.
 They tell you how much money you can expect to win on a bet for each fighter given the likelihood that fighter wins.

 In other words, the odds indicate value.

-In UFC 207, Rousey is the favorite and Nunes is the underdog.
+In the case of this bout, Davis is the favorite and Jones is the underdog.
 As such, you’d expect to win less money betting on the former.
 There’s less risk, and thus less potential reward.

-In the above scenario, you’d have to bet $170 on Rousey to win $100.
-You’d only have to bet $100 on Nunes to win $140.
-Because Nunes is less likely to win, you stand to earn a more lucrative payout.
+In the above scenario, you’d have to bet $170 on Davis to win $100.
+You’d only have to bet $100 on Jones to win $140.
+Because Jones is less likely to win, you stand to earn a more lucrative payout.

 We’ll talk more about using odds in the context of making smart wagers in a few moments.
 Let’s first address how to research fighters.